paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 I place him on the counter and turn on the water.
 He enjoys watching the water rush down the drain.
 I help him extend his arm and sprinkle some water on it.

 Then, I fill the sink with water.
 I let the water sit for a few seconds then drain it.
-He’s mesmerized by the entire process. Ω
+He’s mesmerized by the entire process.

 So we it repeat it again, and again.